-Figure 2.5: Picture of the 3DAC with the rods (a) unextended and (b) extended.
-[5].
+Figure 2.5: Picture of the 3DAC with the rods (a) unextended and (b) extended.[5]

 The 3DAC is illustrated in Figure 2.5 in two configurations.
 The 3DAC was designed to have 3 adjustable walls that could move to create the right shape for any specific shape of tablet.
 Compressible rods were used to form the base of the 3DAC, which would also enable the depth of the cavity to be adjusted to the specific shape of the tablet.
 This made it possible for the 3DAC to dispense a wide range of tablet shapes without having to manually change the delivery mechanism.
 The specific alignment of the cavity could be coded into the device.
 This coding would make the adjustment automatic and improve the performance of the delivery mechanism, making the 3DAC able to dispense tablets from all 10 compartments of the hopper, regardless of shape.